This post was most recently updated on July 6th, 2018

 - Courses are well put together, easy to follow, and easy to adapt for independent learners or those students who still want/need to work together with a parent teacher

-Seriously, you can homeschool your child entirely from this website clear through 8th grade.
+With this website, you can homeschool your child entirely for free, clear through 8th grade.
 I am currently using the Science, Bible, Language Arts/Reading, & Early American History courses for my 10 year old, to supplement her other courses.
 If you’re looking for a very affordable and quality way to homeschool, I encourage you to check it out.

 - Everything you need to educate your student for grades 9-12 – including electives options

 - Courses are incredibly thorough and rigorous